haroohie-club/ChokuretsuTranslationBuild/README.md

 Additional options:
 * `-noVoiceSubs` &ndash; Removes the voiced line subtitle ASM hack from the build so no voiced line subs appear in the game

+# Docker Container

+## Prerequisites
+On Linux and Mac, you will need to install the [Docker Engine](https://docs.docker.com/engine/install/).
+On Windows, you will first need to install [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install).
+Once you've installed that, you should open WSL and install the Docker Engine following the instructions for the distro you installed (e.g., [Ubuntu](https://docs.docker.com/engine/install/ubuntu/)).

+## Setup
+Clone the [strings repo](https://github.com/haroohie-club/ChokuretsuTranslationStrings) and [assets repo](https://github.com/haroohie-club/ChokuretsuTranslationAssets).
+Both of these are private at the moment, so if you want to contribute, you should get in touch with us.

+Copy your ROM inside the root of this repo and name it `original.nds`.

+## Running
+To run, open the build repo in your terminal (in WSL on Windows), then run `sudo ./docker/run.sh PATH/TO/BUILD_REPO /PATH/TO/ASSETS_REPO PATH/TO/STRINGS_REPO LANGCODE VERSION`.
+The capitalized arguments should be replaced with:
+* `PATH/TO/BUILD_REPO` &ndash; the path to your copy of ChokuretsuTranslationBuild
+* `PATH/TO/ASSETS_REPO` &ndash; the path to your copy of ChokurestuTranslationAssets
+* `PATH/TO/STRINGS_REPO` &ndash; the path to your copy of ChokuretsuTranslationStrings
+* `LANGCODE` &ndash; an ISO 639-1 language code indicating which language to translate to, e.g. `en`
+* `VERSION` &ndash; the version of the patch (displayed on the splash screen)